🦸 Superhero Stories

 Power Pose Before Reading

 Start each reading session with a "power pose"—hands on hips, standing tall.
-Research shows this boosts confidence.
+Many kids find this helps them feel more confident.
 Your child enters the story already feeling heroic.

 Moral Dilemma Discussions